 Maybe I’m just cranky, but I’m also guilty of it.
 I rarely keep Facebook on my phone for more than a day or two at a time, when I actually am using it intentionally, before deleting it.
 I don’t keep Twitter on my phone.
 Still, Instagram and email and web browsing can suck up time if I want them to.

 This here is a great story about connection and how it’s really, really important.

 Overpopulation.
 If we don’t figure out this lab-grown meat thing (and do the same with veggies) and figure out more sustainable energy and really just how to live in closer proximity to each other, we’re going to be out of space, air and food.
 And patience.
 In about 30 years, so really soon.

 We’re already not nice to each other, by and large; what’s going to happen when we run out of room?

 #MeToo and associated movements. #MeToo started as a wonderful revelation that we could do things without assholes.
 Yes, it’s a more complex story about bravery and moving the conversation and changing the narrative, but I think the best thing that will come out of this is that we don’t need people like Harvey Weinstein and Kevin Spacey to keep the film industry churning out millions of dollars.

 Should he have considered that maybe the women felt threatened and cornered?
 Maybe.
 Could he have?
 Maybe.
-I don't know what level of mind-reading we should be expecting from people.
+Should he find this page in future when he wants to masturbate and do it alone?
+Definitely.
+I don’t know what level of mind-reading we should be expecting from people.

 If we take CK at his word, that he honestly didn’t understand, does he get a chance to correct course?
 If he erred when he was 17 or 24 instead of 35 or 40, would it have made a difference?